The Safest Way to Use MetaMask With Ledger Hardware Wallet

+But as with any good thing, using MetaMask comes with some risks.
 Anything connected to the internet is not entirely secure, not even the government systems that suck in billions of dollars to maintain high levels of security.
 The same goes for MetaMask.
 It is connected to the internet and thus leaves room for hackers to attack and steal users’ funds.

 To gain access to someone’s funds, a hacker can remotely install malware to access the user’s browser and make alterations to drain the funds into their wallet.

 For example, a Reddit user explains here how a hacker hacked his system to transfer 1.98 ETH worth approximately 5,000 dollars at the time of writing to another wallet.
-The Redditor also added that a potential malware installed in their system changed any copied crypto wallet address to a different one upon pasting; this type of scam exploits blind signing to gain access to your funds – this is something all hot wallet users should be aware of.
+The Redditor also added that a potential malware installed in their system changed any copied crypto wallet address to a different one upon pasting; this type of scam exploits blind signing to gain access to your funds – this is something all software wallet users should be aware of.
 Last year in April, the official MetaMask wallet of a crypto project called EasyFi got hacked, losing over 75 million dollars worth of crypto assets.

 And these attacks are commonplace because hackers do not need to access your wallet directly.
 Instead, they can rig your computer system or just your browser to attain the information they need to steal your funds.

-Use MetaMask with your hardware wallet
+How to Use MetaMask with your hardware wallet

-In general, using a cold wallet such as Ledger Nano is the smartest and most secure way to store the private keys, which act as proof of crypto assets you own.
+In general, using a hardware wallet such as Ledger Nano is the smartest and most secure way to store the private keys, which act as proof of crypto assets you own.
 The Ledger Nano stores your private keys offline and guarantees that no one on the internet can tamper with them.
 That’s why a combination of Ledger and MetaMask is considered to be the safest and smoothest alternative.

 Such a combination provides you with a physical U2F.
 Meaning that you will need to physically connect your Nano wallet to your computer to sign and confirm every transaction requested through MetaMask.
 As you can guess, this makes the hackers’ job quite difficult.
 This is what makes using the combination of MetaMask and Ledger so secure.